 UC Davis Children's Hospital among nation's best

-Four specialities included in U.S. News & World Report rankings
+Four specialties included in U.S. News & World Report rankings

 UC Davis Children’s Hospital has been ranked by U.S. News & World Report among the nation’s top hospitals in four pediatric subspecialties.

 Together with Shriners Hospital for Children – Northern California, its longstanding partner in caring for children with burns, spinal cord injuries, urological issues and orthopaedic disorders, UC Davis ranked 22nd in orthopaedics and 47th in urology.
 UC Davis also ranked 23rd in nephrology and 28th in neonatology.

 “These rankings speak volumes about the excellence of UC Davis Children’s Hospital staff – the doctors, nurses, technicians and our teams who deliver the very best care for children in the Sacramento region and beyond,” said Ann Madden Rice, chief executive officer of UC Davis Medical Center and its children’s hospital.

 The Best Children’s Hospitals rankings highlight U.S. News’s top 50 U.S. pediatric facilities in the 10 specialties of cancer, cardiology and heart surgery, diabetes & endocrinology, gastroenterology and GI surgery, neonatology, nephrology, neurology and neurosurgery, orthopedics, pulmonology and urology.
 Eighty-nine hospitals ranked in at least one specialty, based on a combination of clinical data and reputation with pediatric specialists.